 As a result of the fire engineering works, the vast majority of the original structure in the building was retained, with intelligent passive and active fire safety measures.
 Occupant safety and property protection requirements were significantly improved resulting in a successful outcome, offering a custom heritage upgrade forming a new fabric in Sydney’s architectural story.

 This historic nine-story building was constructed in 1904 with unreinforced masonry and a terracotta facade.
 1095 Market survived San Francisco’s 1906 earthquake as well as the subsequent fires that consumed the building’s interior.
-Previously an office building, this high-rise is now undergoing a change-of-use: it will become a hotel with retail and assembly space on the ground floor and roof levels.
+Previously an office building, this high-rise underwent a change-of-use to become a hotel with retail and assembly space on the ground floor and roof levels.

-Holmes Fire’s fire protection upgrade strategy allows a historic staircase connecting seven levels to remain open, increasing the building’s floor area while maintaining natural lighting.
+Holmes Fire’s fire protection upgrade strategy allowed a historic staircase connecting seven levels to remain open for egress purposes, increasing the building’s floor area while maintaining natural lighting.

 The Coral Casino Beach and Cabana Club is a designated historic landmark set atop Butterfly Beach and known as a playground for Hollywood stars.
 The building is a two-story, wood-framed structure with a lighthouse tower and it was originally designed by architect Gardner A. Dailey in 1937.
 Known as the “Gem of the Pacific”, its style is grounded in crisp minimal detailing and sweeping horizontal lines, much like a luxury steamliner.

 Holmes Fire developed alternative methods utilizing performance-based strategies to achieve adequate fire protection to structural steel installed within the historic mural covered walls, where space and preservation constraints prevented conventional fire protection methods from being utilized.
 Holmes Fire also developed alternative methods to protect boundary wall openings without the need for drencher protection, saving the client construction costs.